 5. Personal Accountability

 When you hire remote staff, you want to be able to really count on that person.
-While there’s no special criteria to determine whether someone is trustworthy and accountable for the future, you’re just going to have to go with your gut.
+While there are no special criteria to determine whether someone is trustworthy and accountable for the future, you’re just going to have to go with your gut.
 In essence, you need to try establishing how this person conducts himself towards your business and brand, and how serious he/she takes his responsibilities.

 6. Attention to Details

 When you’re not in an office, it’s sometimes difficult to focus on what you’re doing and give it a 100% because nobody is actually standing behind your back, pushing you to do so.
-You need to assess whether the candidate in questions will pay attention to all the details outlined in the job description.
+You need to assess whether the candidate in question will pay attention to all the details outlined in the job description.
 This is something only time will tell, or if you want to get some information about it immediately, contact a previous employer.